bgawalt/deep_mine/README.md

 3. Machine-learns an agent that can play on its own

 The original goal was (3) but it turns out (1) and (2) were fun waypoints to explore and build out!
-So (1) is done, but (2) and (3) are still works-in-progress.
+So (1) and (2) are done, but (3) is still a work-in-progress.

 ## Setup

 I'm running this on my fairly-old Macbook Pro.
-I did some wrangling with Homebrew to get Python 3.7 running.
-From there, I set up a blank virtual environment and installed Scikit Learn and Pillow:
+I did some wrangling with Homebrew to get Python 3.9 running.
+As far as I can tell, there are no additional/non-standard libraries needed for`minesweeper.py` and `tweet_mine.py` to function.

+To use the not-yet-completed `deep_mine.py`, I set up a blank virtual environment and installed Scikit Learn and Pillow:

 ```